A drought, an unwelcome surprise, and other bookish updates.

 The most stunning read was a nonfiction book called Secondhand Time: The Last of the Soviets, by Svetlana Alexievich, who won the Nobel Prize in Literature in 2015.
 Continue reading

-Thoughts on reading, writing and social justice from the author Lynn Kanter.
+Thoughts on reading, writing and social justice from Lynn Kanter, author of Her Own Vietnam.
 Join the conversation!

 For a while now, I’ve been writing about outrage.
 It’s time to get back to books, if only for a moment.